laravel/docs/filesystem.md

         'avatars', $request->file('avatar'), $request->user()->id
     );

 > {note} Unprintable and invalid unicode characters will automatically be removed from file paths.
 Therefore, you may wish to sanitize your file paths before passing them to Laravel's file storage methods.
-File paths are normalized using the `League\Flysystem\Util::normalizePath` method.
+File paths are normalized using the `League\Flysystem\WhitespacePathNormalizer::normalizePath` method.

 <a name="specifying-a-disk"></a>
 #### Specifying A Disk